[?] Subscribe To This Site

 Healthy Eating Plans

 And after all, it really doesn't affect us every day, so what's all the fuss about anyway?
-I thought all those foolish things for a long time.

--My diet was made up mostly of easy to make stuff.
+My diet was made up mostly of easy to make stuff.
 You know, fast food.
 Frozen pizzas, instant meals out of a box, snack foods - those kinds of things.
 It hadn't always been that way though.

-When I was a kid growing up, although we didn't have any specific healthy eating plans, my folks served a ton of vegetables at the table.
+-When I was a kid growing up, although we didn't have any specific healthy eating plans, my folks served a ton of vegetables at the table.
 Although they still made a lot of what I call 'farm food': mashed potatoes and gravy, fatty meat, biscuits, pies, and similar fattening foods.

 They were eating the same way they always had, and it was a whole lot healthier than the way I ended up eating.

-Balanced Diet Chart ------------------------ 10 Healthiest Foods
+Balanced Diet Chart 10 Healthiest Foods

 -If you've ever eaten school cafeteria food, you probably know how easy it is to fill up on fries, and skip the fruit and vegetables.
 Add some not very controlled drinking and a few pizza parties in here and there, and I got into some pretty unhealthy eating habits.